 We pray together, eat together, and recreate together.
 Together we grow in our love for God.
 This fraternal life strengthens our witness to the world.

-Our ministry is “for preaching and the salvation of souls”.
+Our apostolate is “for preaching and the salvation of souls”.
 We remain faithful to these ends through education, evangelization, and aid to the suffering.

 Thus, the Sisters dedicate themselves to the fulfillment of the apostolic tasks of the Church in imitation of Christ who announced the Kingdom of God to the people.